-The libraries are stocked with books in both Swahili and English for primary aged children and secondary school students.
-There are also adult books and daily newspapers
+The libraries are stocked with books in both Kiswahili and English for children of primary and secondary school age, as well as adult books and daily newspapers.
+They also act as a central hub for members of the local community.

 The Akili Trust is committed to providing locally trained library staff in each library sharing with UK children’s author Alan Gibbons the belief that a ‘library without a librarian is a room of books’